 However, BEE ownership offers strategic advantage; a variety of structures can be used to achieve BEE ownership, including:

 Each must be considered in terms of compliance with letter and spirit of the BEE Act, resulting control of the business, desired impact (broad/narrow), likely impact on sales, costs and time to conclude the deal and what’s required to manage it going forward.
 Tax consequences have to be very carefully considered as there must always be enough cash available to pay taxes triggered as a result of capital gains or income.
 Tax has tripped up many BEE deals, often years after the conclusion.

 While BEE deals can be complex, the truth remains that BEE ownership offers the highest ROI compared to spend on the other scorecard elements.
 The trick then, is how to reduce the complexities of a BEE deal to the point where it’s a no-brainer.
 This is where Tusker comes in.

 Tusker’s BEE solution

 Tusker is a BEE private equity fund.
-We have taken great care to develop a unique structure that offers 20%-100% legitimate BEE ownership for any business with sales >R2.5M.
+We have taken great care to develop a unique structure that offers 20%-100% legitimate BEE ownership for any business with audited financials and sales >R2.5M.
 A Tusker deal can be concluded in <3 months and does not mean giving up day to day control of your business.
 In some cases, Sec 12J tax incentives also apply.
 The Tusker structure offers the highest ROI of any BEE investment your business can make.
 It will give you the 51% BEE ownership (or more) you need to out-compete your peers and create sustainable competitive advantage in the SA market, all while fully complying with letter and spirit of the act and increasing your shareholder value.